-The greatest brands are characterised by high awareness, a clear and distinctive image, an ability to evoke a strong rational and emotional bond with audiences, stretch into new markets as well as change with the times.
+The greatest brands have high awareness, a clear and distinctive image, an ability to evoke a strong rational and emotional bond with audiences, stretch into new markets as well as change with the times.
 With the opening of its new London store, The National Geographic Society has set a new high standard for great brand experiences.

 The National Geographic Society

 The first brand extension, National Geographic magazine appeared in 1888.
-With its articles on geography, science, world history and current events, dramatic photographs from around the world, and trademarked yellow border, it has become an icon of our times.
+Then with its articles on geography, science, world history and current events, dramatic photographs from around the world, and trademarked yellow border, it became an icon of our times.
 Also a coffee table essential for the chattering classes.

 In June 1985, National Geographic chose a close-up of an ‘Afghan girl’ as the cover photo for an article on the refugee crisis in Afghanistan.